AxelOP96/jetbrains/README.md

         */
     }
 }
-The part of the code above is ignored by the compiler because of /* ... */ comments.
+The part of the code above is ignored by the compiler because of /* ... */ comments.(La parte del codigo mostrado es ignorado por el compilador por los comentarios /* ... */)

-Java documentation comments
-The compiler ignores any text from /** to */ just like it ignores multi-line comments.
+Java documentation comments(Los comentarios de la documentacion Java) The compiler ignores any text from /** to */ just like it ignores multi-line comments.(El compilador ignora cualquier texto desde /** hasta */ al igual que ignora los comentarios multiples.)

 These kinds of comments can be used to automatically generate documentation about your source code by using the javadoc tool.
 Usually, these comments are placed above declarations of classes, interfaces, methods and so on.
 Some special labels such as @param or @return are often used for controlling the tool.
 However, they are optional and we will not deal with them for now.
-Just don't be surprised in case you see one.
+Just don't be surprised in case you see one.(Estas clases de comentarios pueden generar automaticamente documentacion sobre tu codigo fuente al usar la herramienta javadoc.
+Usualmente estos comentarios son usados debajo de las declaraciones de clases, interfaces, metodos, etc. Algunos labels especiales como @param o
+ @return son usados a menudo para manejar la herramienta.
+Aunque son opcionales y nosotros no trabajaremos con ellos por ahora.
+Solo no te sorprendas en el caso de que veas una)

-See the example below.
+See the example below.(Mira el ejemplo debajo)

 class Program {
     /**